spraddles/react-native-fullstack-app/README.md

 - expo: splash screen only works in iOS app not Expo Go app
 - expo: you can't have multiple instances of `metro` running else you'll get app errors
 - router: if you make router edits you need to exit & restart the app + expo to see changes
+- make sure you set all the `ENV` vars required